Botanical Name: Oxalis regnellii sp.

 Don't let its fragile appearance deceive you.
 This is one of the easiest flowering house plants to grow as long as you can keep it moist and shaded.

+Is Oxalis dead or dormant?
+Flattened stems and dry, shriveled leaves may cause you to believe your houseplant has bit the dust.
+But don't give up on it!
+Although shamrock doesn't require a period of dormancy, it may happen.
 Oxalis plants may go dormant if the soil is allowed to dry out or if it's exposed to hot, direct sun.
 Don't worry, it will come back.
-Just cut off all the leaves and you'll have a healthy, thriving plant in just a few weeks.
+Cut off the foliage at soil level, and with good care and you'll have a healthy, thriving purple shamrock plant in just a few weeks.

-Divide this plant or repot it anytime.
+Wondering when to repot?
+Divide purple shamrock or repot it anytime.
 Use a pot with drainage holes to prevent soggy soil.
 If you want to use a decorative pot without drainage holes, use it as a cachepot.
 Just slip a plain nursery pot into the cachepot.
 I put pebbles in the bottom of cachepots to keep the plant above the drainage water.

 Height: 6-12 in (15-30 cm)